nicegamer7/pygrid/readme.md

 The above two tweaks actually make Grid communication overhead very light, which is different from CAM software where every second I observed heavy traffic to and from the controller.

-One time-consuming operation that I was unable to optimize further is the communication with Open Hardware Monitor: temperature sensor polling takes approx. 40 milliseconds, and I suspect most of the time is spent in the inter-process communication layers of the OS.
+One time-consuming operation that I was unable to optimize further is the communication with Libre Hardware Monitor: temperature sensor polling takes approx. 40 milliseconds, and I suspect most of the time is spent in the inter-process communication layers of the OS.

-PyGrid has been made resilient to external errors: if the app is unable to communicate with the Grid or with Open Hardware Monitor, it will keep retrying until communication is re-established.
-This allows to handle scenarios of Grid being unplugged and plugged back again, or Hardware Monitor being restarted - both events will have no effect on PyGrid continuous operation.
+PyGrid has been made resilient to external errors: if the app is unable to communicate with the Grid or with Libre Hardware Monitor, it will keep retrying until communication is re-established.
+This allows to handle scenarios of Grid being unplugged and plugged back again, or Libre Hardware Monitor being restarted - both events will have no effect on the continuous operation of PyGrid.

 PyGrid registers itself in the Windows registry in `HKCU\Software\Microsoft\Windows\CurrentVersion\Run` which allows to launch the executable on user login.
 This is controlled by "startwithwindows" option in the settings.
 Changing this option to *false* removes the corresponding value from the registry.